 Skirts: Pack some longer skirts for night-time activities or shorter skirts for day-time activities.

 Sleepwear: If you have a favorite set of jammies, make sure to stick those in your luggage.
-Your cabin could be warmer or colder than you’re expecting, so plan appropriately.
+Your cabin could be warmer or colder than you're expecting based on the individual ship.
+Plan for either.

-Swimsuits / Cover Ups: You’ll probably want some swimsuits for the pool, jacuzzis, beaches, or maybe even waterslides.
-We bring 3-4 pairs for a 7-nighter.
-Your expected to cover up when popping into the buffet and other eating venues, so pack some cover ups for ease.
+Swimsuits / Cover Ups: You'll want multiple swimsuits for the pool, jacuzzis, beaches, and maybe even waterslides.
+We bring 3-4 pairs for a seven-night cruise.
+You're expected to cover some skin when popping into the buffet and other eating venues, so pack a cover up for ease.

-Undershirts / Bras: Don’t forget the basics.
+Undershirts / Bras: Easily overlooked and oh so necessary.
 The ship store will not have your favorite brand!

 These are in the "very easy to forget" category of our cruise packing list.
 You won't realize you forgot some of these items until you get ready for dinner on Night One of your cruise.